AonCyberLabs/SSH-Weak-DH/README.md

 Consult [https://weakdh.org/sysadmin.html](https://weakdh.org/sysadmin.html)
-for suggestions on how to configure SSH servers to protect them as well as their clients against Logjam attacks.
+for suggestions on how to configure SSH servers to protect them as well as their clients from attacks exploiting DH key exchanges using a weak group.

 # Installation